 Latex and micro-bead pillows are less common.
 Latex is a natural pillow material.
 However, there is only one, nonadjustable loft for pillows made from latex.
 Micro-bead pillows are typically too small to be of much use for the combination sleeper.

 The most common combination sleeper pillow is made from memory foam.
 This memory foam may come as a continuous sheet or shredded.
 Shredded memory foam is ideal for the combination sleeper because it often has an adjustable loft.
 Plus, it can be moved around to create the height differences combination sleepers need in their pillows.
-If you want a soft pillow that provide support in any sleeping position, then the shredded memory foam pillow is the way to go.
+If you want a soft pillow that provides support in any sleeping position, then the shredded memory foam pillow is the way to go.
 A single sheet of memory foam will also work, but it will not be as adjustable as the shredded memory foam.

 The cost of your pillow will depend on a few factors: material, size, brand.
 We’ve listed the most common price ranges per material below.
 The material the pillow is made from is probably the biggest factor in its price.
 As you can see, buckwheat, down, and memory foam are the most expensive pillow materials.
 Memory foam pillows have the largest cost range.